AndrewJBateman/ionic-angular-news/README.md

 ## Code Examples

-* Extract from `service.ts` file that gets data from the API.
+* Extract from `service.ts` that gets data from the API.

 ```typescript
 export class NewsService {